 The enzymes are responsible for the manufacture and disposal of endocannabinoids.

-Our body manufactures endocannabinoids in order to pass messages concerning functions such as pain, inflammation, memory, appetite and mood.
+Our body manufactures endocannabinoids in order to pass messages concerning functions such as stress response, memory, appetite and mood.

 CBD is a phytocannabinoid, that is it is a substance derived from a plant (phyto) that interacts with the cannabinoid receptors found in the body.
 Most phytocannabinoids are from the cannabis plant although some other plants such as echinacea and cocoa also contain cannabinoid-like substances.